andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 * `renting`: records of movie rentals with ratings
 * `customers`: information about the country of the customer
 * `movies`: information about the country of the customer

+We join the 3 related tables together:
 {{< github-code-snippets df5c5373c1154f0c38a9472d3e996f10 >}}

 ### Select relevant records
 * Use only records of movies with at least 4 ratings
 * Use only records of movies rentals since 2018-04-01

+We limit the query for this conditions below:
 {{< github-code-snippets 584d091ff0ef7a73121d0c2ae55e1a96 >}}